 An internet business is essentially a virtual storefront through which consumers can purchase products or services and for obvious reasons, internet businesses have become incredibly popular over the last decade or so with small business owners and entrepreneurs.
-But whilst internet businesses might well be easier to set up than their traditional counterparts and require less investment capital, that does NOT mean they don’t require as much, if not more commitment and work.
+While internet businesses might well be easier to set up than their traditional counterparts and require less investment capital, that does NOT mean they don’t require as much, if not more commitment and work.

 Before you even consider seriously investing in your only business there are a number of questions you should be asking yourself; can I afford it?
 Do I have the time?
 Do I have the patience?
 And (more importantly) can I commit to it?
 If the answer to answer of those questions was even a tentative “Maybe”, then you might want to stick with the 9-5 job for the foreseeable future.